pcotret/litex-wiki/Reuse-a-(System)Verilog,-VHDL,-(n)Migen,-Spinal-HDL,-Chisel-core.md

 		f"o_user_fifo_{i}_out_data" : axis_out[i].data,
 })
 ```
-...Or to connect with a single line a bus with a different name for each bit to a bus of the LiteX design, as done for example on the [LiteICLink ECP5's SerDes](https://github.com/enjoy-digital/liteiclink/blob/master/liteiclink/serdes/serdes_ecp5.py):
+...Or do a one-line connect of a bus with a different name for each bit to a bus of the LiteX design, as done for example on the [LiteICLink ECP5's SerDes](https://github.com/enjoy-digital/liteiclink/blob/master/liteiclink/serdes/serdes_ecp5.py):
 ```python3
 serdes_params.update(**{
 # CHX TX — data